hamzanadeveloper/recordingapp/d2/iteration-02.plan.md

 -

-#### Events /TODO
+#### Events

 -   The team will meet in person, in Bahen if possible.
 If not, another suitable location will be chosen.

 -   These meetings will consist of coding sessions, code reviews, connecting functionalities of different components (ex.
 Connecting Feathers.js and front-end code) and overall status updates.

--   Meetings will happen weekly.

--   A To-do list has been created to document project requirements.
-See artifacts for link.
+-   Since we meet with Sick Kids partners every Friday, team memebrs will have an internal code review session every Thursday.
+This will usually place in Bahen after 6pm.

 #### Partner Meetings
 -   Partner meetings will happen in person, at a Sick Kids approved location,